upspring/neo4j_model.cr/README.md

 * connection pool (currently creates a new connection every time)

 ## Contributing

+The easiest way to run the specs is via Docker. `docker-compose up` to start the containers (and Ctrl-C to stop them when you're done).
+Then use the `bin/guardian-docker` script to start guardian, which will watch all the files in src/ and spec/ and run the test suite when any of them is modified.

 1. Fork it (<https://github.com/upspring/neo4j_model.cr/fork>)
 2. Create your feature branch (`git checkout -b my-new-feature`)